 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track bugs and check if the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track any bugs and check if the new theme version doesn’t conflict with any existing plugins or settings before installing and activating it on a live site.

-If you manage your own website, you can set up a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and test new theme versions on your test site before applying it to your live website.
+If you manage your own website, you can set up a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your main website.

 4. Search Online

-Before updating your theme, it’s a good idea to do a quick search online to see if anyone has reported any serious problems with the new theme version.
+Before updating your theme, it’s a good idea to do a quick search online and see if other theme users have reported any issues with the new theme version.

-You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for paid WordPress themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for premium themes, and even for some free plugins).

-If you have made extensive changes to your existing WordPress theme files, upgrading your theme could result in your custom modifications being overwritten.
+If you have made extensive customizations to your existing theme files, upgrading your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, all customizations are preserved through the “child theme.”
+When you update the “parent theme”, your modifications get preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:

-As you will see below, the actual process of updating a WordPress theme is easy.
+As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
 What can feel slightly bothersome is the precautionary work involved prior to upgrading.

 Some people don’t upgrade their themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
-As mentioned earlier, the above are recommended “best practice” methods to help you avoid problems.
-Ultimately, it is your responsibility as a website owner to protect your digital properties.
+As mentioned earlier, the above are “best practice” methods to help you avoid problems.
+Ultimately, it is solely the website owner’s responsibility to protect their online assets.

-Updating your theme in the WP dashboard is simple.
+Upgrading your theme in your admin dashboard is simple.

 Log into your WordPress admin area …

-Updating a WordPress theme from your WP dashboard is a very simple process.
-You can update your WordPress theme from the “Themes” area, or the “Updates” area.
+Updating a theme from your dashboard is a very simple process.
+You can update your themes using the “Themes” area, or the “Updates” feature.

-You can see which themes need to be updated by going to your Themes page.
+To see which themes need updating, go to your Themes area.

-Choose Appearance > Themes from your WP admin menu …
+Choose Appearance > Themes from your WordPress admin menu …

 WordPress Themes with new versions display an “Update Available” message over their thumbnail image …